Changeable hawk-eagle: Breeding

 The changeable hawk-eagle is, like many raptorial birds, a largely solitary bird otherwise but during breeding, stays in a dedicated pairs that often mate for life.
 Each pair engages in a territorial display over the fringes of their home range.
 This aerial display is usually engaged in by a male but sometimes the female or both members of the pair will engage in displays, often starting with their wings and tail arched upwards in exaggerated poises.
 During the display, the shoot up vertically and nose-diving or stooping, if the rival hawk-eagle continues to engage the defending individual, they will fly at each other at "lightening speed" doing a complete loop-the-loop turn in air.
 They often call loudly throughout the display.
 The breeding season of changeable hawk-eagles falls from November to May in southern India, peaking January–March, while it is more confined to January–April in the more temperate climate of the Himalayan foothills.
 The breeding season from India is comparable in Sri Lanka but is slightly more prolonged in the latter country, continuing at times into June.
 However, peak laying dates fall earlier, around January–February, in Sri Lanka.
 In the equatorial Greater Sunda islands, eggs have been recorded in 8 different months at any time from December to October with peak activity falling usually between February and August.
 Apparently, the highest volume of eggs laid here fall in two separate periods, February–March and July–August.
 Thus, the breeding season is more elastic in tropical forests areas but in northern part of range the breeding season centers around the cooler dry season.
 This species builds a largish stick nest.
 Typical dimensions of their nest is 95 to 105 cm across while nest depth can range from 35 to 120 cm the latter after repeated uses and additions.
 Some nests are very large relative to the size of these eagles.
-One nest reached an diameter on the inside of 1.3 m and a circumference of 3.45 m.
+One nest reached a diameter on the inside of 1.3 m and a circumference of 3.45 m.
 Active nests are lined with green leaves.
 Both members of the pair participate in building new nests and take part in repairs.
 Nests are often solidly built and resilient, more so than those of other medium-sized eagles, against high winds and monsoons.
 Nest height is often from 6 to 50 m in the crown or high fork of a large tree, but is usually not less than 12 m off the ground.
 Nest height in the Indian subcontinent was typically around 12 to 25 m, averaging 17 m in the Shoolpaneshwar Wildlife Sanctuary and 19 m in the Indo-Gangetic Plain, and could be in a wide diversity of trees.
 Nesting sites are often near a stream, or otherwise perhaps near a ravine with wide view but sometimes varies from deep forest to isolated trees on village edges.
 In the peri-urban green spaces of Singapore, changeable hawk-eagles nested mostly on Albizia trees, which are among the fastest-growing and tallest trees in these secondary forests.
 The parents tend to allow closer approach by humans when living in vicinity of villages.